 World Sexual Health Day

-The Centre for Gender & Health Equity hosts World Sexual Health Day Canada for the second year running.
+The Centre for Gender & Health Equity hosts World Sexual Health Day Canada annually on September 4.
 Since 2010, the World Association for Sexual Health has been calling organizations, communities and individuals to celebrate sexual health, wellbeing and rights for all through World Sexual Health Day.
-Focusing on a unique theme each year, WSHD is celebrated on September 4 across the globe with active participation from close to 50 countries.
-This year’s theme is Turn It On: Sexual Health in a Digital Age.
-Visit World Sexual Health Day Canada to check out the 2021 calendar of events, submit your WSHD event and download the media kit.
+Focusing on a unique theme each year, WSHD is celebrated across the globe with participation from close to 50 countries.
+Visit World Sexual Health Day Canada to check out the 2022 calendar of events, submit your WSHD event and download the media kit.

 *Gender equity and sexual health equity require an intersectional feminist approach.
 The term intersectionality was first coined by Professor Kimberlé Williams Crenshaw in 1989 to describe overlapping and interacting forms of oppression including racism, transphobia, homophobia, xenophobia.
 To truly understand and meaningfully work toward gender, sexual health and reproductive justice, we must ensure that we are inclusive of these experiences.

 **Reproductive justice emerged in response to low- income women, Black women and women of colour, and LGBTQ/2S people feeling isolated from the women’s rights movement.
 Reproductive Justice was first termed by SisterSong Women of Colour in the US and is defined as “the human right to maintain personal bodily autonomy, have children, not have children, and parent the children we have in safe and sustainable communities”.
 Reproductive justice focuses on access rather than rights, asserting that legal rights alone do not mean having access, due to socio-structural factors.